 While we can relate to this basic idea of comfort in the air, public opinion easily shifts if the person demanding more personal space in planes is – overweight.
 Suddenly, once united protesters against the airline policies split off into groups.
 One of these certainly becomes an avid defender of the status quo.
 For them, the obese passengers on a plane should be stripped of their rights to demand a more comfortable flight.

 Humans are complex beings, both physically and psychologically.
 But if you are overweight, you already know that you will typically be expected to offer a lot of explanations for your condition in order to be perceived seriously.

-Hopefully, this comprehensive guide for flying while fat will at least give you essential practical tips and advice on how to board your plane without the weight of worries.
+Hopefully, this comprehensive guide for fat people on planes will at least give you essential practical tips on flying while fat and advice on how to board your plane without the weight of worries.

-As British blogger Kirsty Leanne recently found out, it doesn’t take much for large-bodied travelers to stir internet debates.
+As British blogger Kirsty Leanne found out, it doesn’t take much for large-bodied travelers to stir internet debates.
 The TikToker was flying with Ryanair and illustrated her uncomfortable experience of flying as a fat person in what became a viral video, with more mean than meaningful backlash.